 1 - Is QTLS the same as QTS?

 QTLS status is recognised in law as having parity with QTS status for school teachers.
 Click here for further information from the GOV.UK website.
 Click here for guidance for employers and headteachers from SET.
 This information might help you avoid the induction year if your school is unaware of it.

 2 - Is QTLS/ATS a qualification?

 It's not a qualification, it's a 'status' which is achieved by application to the Society for Education and Training (SET).
 You must remain a member of the SET to keep your status live.

 3 - Can I teach in a school if I have QTLS?

 QTLS status is accepted in schools, however, each school makes their own decision as to what their staff should hold.
 See question one (above) as it is recognised in law and schools should accept it.

 4 - How do I apply and how long does it take to achieve QTLS/ATS?

 You can find out more and apply by clicking here for QTLS and clicking here for ATS.
 QTLS takes about 4-6 months and ATS up to 11 months.
 There are windows of dates for making an application.
 You can complete the online workbook/e-portfolio at your own pace.

-5 - Why should I achieve QTLS/ATS status if it's not a legal requirement as a teacher in the FE and skills sector?
+5 - Why should I achieve QTLS/ATS status if it's not a legal requirement as a teacher in the FE and training sector?

 QTLS and/or ATS is a demonstration of your commitment, skills and knowledge to employers.
 It shows you are a professional teacher or trainer.
 Also, as a member of SET you will be able to access professional development opportunities, certain benefits, and be able to communicate with other members.

 6 - How much does it cost to gain QTLS status?